 If you can’t do without a numeric keypad but still want to help relieve or prevent shoulder pain there are a couple more options.
 You can look at the Evoluent Mouse Friendly Reduced Reach Keyboard which actually puts the numeric keypad on the left hand side.
 This means you can still bring your mouse in closer to the right hand side, whilst still having a fully functioning numeric keypad.

 The recent trend in ergonomic keyboards is steering toward ultra thin boards that have keys that you don’t need to push hard on to register a click.
 This means less effort is used to push the keys down.
 As a result, there is less resistance there is less damage done to our fingers which will help with preventing issues such as carpal tunnel.
-Some of these types of keyboards include the Evoluent Compact Keyboard which is available in wired or wireless, and the Penclic keyboard, also available in wired or wireless.
+Some of these types of keyboards include the Evoluent Compact Keyboard which is available in wired or wireless, and the Penclic keyboard, available in wired.

 For users of the Contour Rollermouse central pointing devices, Contour also make a keyboard which is the perfect companion to a Rollermouse.
 The wireless Contour Balance Keyboard has the same look and feel as the Rollermouse Red (RE:D), and it features a reduced bottom edge to minimise reach from rollerbar to keyboard.

 If you add the Contour Forearm Support you can work in perfect alignment in the perfect position which will help to alleviate muscle strain in your neck, back, shoulder, arms and wrist.
 As you can see there are many different keyboards which all have their different strengths.